About Us

 Our trip around the world

-We created our dream trip to six continents, which included 35 countries and bucket list experiences of ours that we could not have otherwise done on a two week holiday.
-A big adventure!
+We created our dream trip across six continents, exploring 35 countries and checking off bucket-list experiences that would have been impossible on a two-week holiday.
+It was one big adventure!

-It was scary and impossible to know if the trip would actually come to fruition as planned.
-The couple years it took to organize and save up gave us something exciting to look forward to.
-The thrill of leaving it all behind as we counted down to our departure date is something we will never forget!
+It was scary and impossible to know whether the trip would actually come to fruition as planned.
+But the couple of years it took to organize and save up gave us something exciting to look forward to.
+The thrill of leaving it all behind and counting down to our departure date is something we’ll never forget.

-Venturing out into the unknown opened new possibilities and opportunities that wouldn't have otherwise existed.
+Venturing into the unknown opened up new possibilities and opportunities that wouldn’t have otherwise existed.

 The best part about traveling around the world turned out to be experiencing new cultures and different ways of living.

-On our trip we fully recognized our passion for nature and how much we needed it in our lives.
-This realization directly influenced our decision to live on an island on the west coast of Canada instead of in Vancouver as originally planned.
+During our trip, we came to fully recognize our passion for nature and how essential it is to our well-being.
+This realization influenced our decision to move to Salt Spring Island on the west coast of Canada, instead of settling in Vancouver as we had originally planned.

-We wanted to be around nature and live within a community that fosters a creative and free-spirited environment.
-We wouldn't have even considered looking for this if it wasn't for our learnings and the new ways of thinking that developed out of our long term travel experience.
+We desired to live closer to nature in a community that fostered creativity and a free-spirited lifestyle.
+We never would’ve considered looking for this if it weren’t for the insights and new ways of thinking we gained from our travels.

 Who's Ari?